CubiCasa/cubicasa-ios-sdk-example-project/README.md

-`cc_warning_rotate` | Used in the warning view when the scanning device us upside down `cc_warning_tilt_down` | Used to guide the user tilt the phone down and not scan horizontally so much `cc_broken_scan` | Used in warning view to indicate that tracking has been lost `cc_go_back` | Used in warnign view to guide the user back to a previous location before starting the relocation process `cc_intact_scan` | Used in warning view to indicate that relocation is successful
+`cc_warning_rotate` | Used in the warning view when the scanning device us upside down `cc_warning_tilt_down` | Used to guide the user tilt the phone down and not scan horizontally so much `cc_broken_scan` | Used in warning view to indicate that tracking has been lost `cc_go_back` | Used in warning view to guide the user back to a previous location before starting the relocation process `cc_intact_scan` | Used in warning view to indicate that relocation is successful

 ### UI Elements